RMelson-148/Spring-2026-Final-Project-Team11/README.md

 <hr>

 ## Abstract
-Our goal for the Final Project was to make a DonkeyCar Taxi, that would bring a passenger, in our case a 3D printed duck, to a valid position to then stop for a short time and simulate a deboarding and boarding process.
+Our goal for the Final Project was to make a Taxi, that would bring a passenger, in our case a 3D printed duck, to a valid position to then stop for a short time and simulate a deboarding and boarding process.
 Using an enhance 2D LiDAR system coincided with an OAK-D Lite for visual confirmation and navigation.
 Valid parking being designated by a specific sign indicating temporary parking only.
 <hr>

 ## Promises